sustrik/libdill/tutorial-protocol.md

 Note that failure of initial handshake not only prevent initialization of quux sockets, it also closes the underlying sockets.
 This is necessary because otherwise the underlying sockets will be left in undefined state, with just half of quux handshake being done.

-Of course, we'll have to modify the test program to pass dealines to `quux_attach()` function invocations.
+Of course, we'll have to modify the test program to pass deadlines to `quux_attach()` function invocations.

+## Step 7: Terminal handshake

+Imagine that user wants to close the quux protocol and start a new protocol, say HTTP, on top of the same underlying connection.
+For that to work both peers would have to make sure that they've received all quux-related data before proceeding.
+If they did not the leftover quux data would confuse the HTTP protocol implementation.

+To achieve that peers will send a single termination byte (255) each to another to mark end of the stream of quux messages.
+After doing so they will read any receive and drop quux messages from the peer until they receive the 255 byte.
+At that point all the quux data is cleaned up and HTTP protocol can be safely initiated.